pjohansson/inkling/README.md

 ## Usage

 See the [documentation](https://docs.rs/inkling/) or the provided example for a minimum viable story processor.
 Enable `serde` de/serialization by activating the `serialize` feature.
+This feature derives `Deserialize` and `Serialize` for all required structs.

 ## Contributions